rubyonjets/jets/docs/_docs/extras/upgrading.md

 ## Upgrade Details

 The following section provides a little more detail on each version upgrade.
 Note, not all versions required more details.

+### 3.0.14

+* Use @rubyonjets/ujs-compat to handle delete of CRUD.

+For apps going from Jets 3.0.12 and below, you must make some manual changes.

+1. Run `yarn install @rubyonjets/ujs-compact`
+2. Add instead: `import Jets from "@rubyonjets/ujs-compat"` and `Jets.start()` at the bottom of `app/javascript/packs/application.js`

 ### 3.0.12